Academic Profile

-Yolanda Rodríguez Pérez is Associate Professor (UHD) in the Department of European Studies.
-Before joining the University of Amsterdam in 2010, she was Assistant Professor in the Spanish Department at Utrecht University.
-She holds a MA-degree in Modern Philology from the Universidad Complutense of Madrid and a MA-degree in Dutch Literature of the Renaissance and the Baroque from Utrecht University (cum laude), where she also received her PhD in 2003 with De Tachtigjarige Oorlog in Spaanse Ogen.
-Between 2010 and 2015 she was Chair of the AHBx (Asociación de Hispanistas del Benelux: http://ahbx.eu/ahbx/ ).
-She is currently Chair of the European Studies Department.
+I am an Associate Professor (UHD) of European Literature and Culture.
+Before joining the Department of European Studies at the University of Amsterdam in 2010, I was Assistant Professor in the Spanish Department at Utrecht University.
+I studied Modern Philology (English) at the Universidad Complutense of Madrid and Dutch Literature of the Renaissance and the Baroque at Utrecht University (cum laude), where I also attained my PhD in 2003 with De Tachtigjarige Oorlog in Spaanse Ogen (English expanded edition The Dutch Revolt through Spanish Eyes, Peter Lang 2008).
+I have led several research projects as PI and as a member of European consortia (see research projects).
+Between 2010 and 2015 I was Chair of the AHBx (Asociación de Hispanistas del Benelux: http://ahbx.eu/ahbx/ ).
+Between 2019-2022 I served as Chair of the European Studies Department.
+Since 2022 I am a member of the Governing Board of the Huizinga Institute, the Dutch National Research School for Cultural History (https://www.huizingainstituut.nl/).

 Research Interests